MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 04/01-MiniLab_Azure AD Seamless Single SignOn.md

 Follow procedure below to verify that you have enabled Seamless SSO correctly:

-1.Sign in to the [Azure Active Directory administrative center](https://aad.portal.azure.com/) with the global administrator credentials for your tenant.
+1. Sign in to the [Azure Active Directory administrative center](https://aad.portal.azure.com/) with the global administrator credentials for your tenant.

 1. Select **Azure Active Directory** in the left pane.